Urban Assault: Plot

-A group of alien invaders, the Mykonians, view humans as being unworthy of such a resource-rich planet, and implant their Parasite Machine into the crust of the planet to extract energy and heat directly from the Earth's core.
+A group of alien invaders, the Mykonians, view humans as being unworthy of occupying such a resource-rich planet, and implant their Parasite Machine into the crust of the planet to extract energy and heat directly from the Earth's core.
 The Parasite Machine is causing the Earth's core to cool, weakening its magnetic field and lowering the temperature of the planet.
 The weakening of the magnetic field will eventually cause solar radiation levels on the planet's surface to rise and obliterate all of the planet's biomass, making it suitable for Mykonian colonization.
-In the campaign, Mykonian forces are usually present in Northern Europe and Scandinavia, where the cool temperatures allow for more efficient data transfer.
+In the campaign, Mykonian forces are usually present in Northern Europe and Scandinavia, where the optimal cooling temperatures allow for more efficient superconductive data transfer and electronics operation.

 A second group of alien invaders, the plant-like Sulgogars, have invaded Northern Africa, where the relatively warm climate creates a suitable spawning ground.
 It has been mentioned that Sulgogars eat humans and extract minerals from the ground, and the fact that humans killed the ocean may have contributed to their animosity against the human race.
 The Sulgogars are also known to have migrated into the ocean body of the Earth shortly before the events of The Big Mistake, which supports this theory.
 In the original campaign, the Sulgogars are rarely encountered and only appeared in a few missions including the final confrontation.

 In addition to the in-game mission briefing texts, a significant portion of comprehensive, in-depth background lore of the game are scattered and hidden deep inside the game's Help files.
 One could access these fragmented storyline materials by clicking the special glowing button that appears on numerous help pages.